MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## Validate your app

-After customization, you can validate your app manifest or app package.
-You can select **Validate Application** from tree view or execute **Teams: Validate Application** from the command palette.
+After customization, you might want to validate your app manifest or app package.
+You can trigger **Validate Application** from tree view, or **Teams: Validate Application** from command palette.
 There are two options, **Validate using manifest schema** or **Validate app package using validation rules**.

 :::image type="content" source="../assets/images/teams-toolkit-v2/customize app manifest/validate-application.png" alt-text="Screenshot shows the selection of validate application under utility.":::